Kinto/kinto-admin/README.md

     1. Go Settings > Environments > Github Pages
     2. Under "Deployment branches and tags", configure which branches should be allowed to deploy to pages

+### Deployed automatically on release publish
+Github pages will automatically be updated upon release publishing.
+Version will be the tag created

-### Running the github action
+### Running the github action manually
-To deploy to github pages:
+You can deploy to github pages manually for To deploy to github pages manually for any user acceptance testing you may want to do.
 1. Open Actions
 2. Select the "Deploy to Github Pages" action
 3. Select "Run workflow" and choose the branch you wish to build against
 4. Click "Run workflow"
 5. Kinto-admin will be deployed to `https://{owner}.github.io/kinto-admin`

 ## License